hadisql/django-todolist/README.md

 ## Allows the creation of a personal account, and adding tasks.
 The tasks can be edited and/or removed.
 Each task has a priority level.
 <br>

-## Still fuctional and styling upgrades to come
+## Still some functional and styling upgrades to come